-Once downloaded, the data may be manipulated, printed or stored within the Myron L uDock application, or the data may be exported to another more powerful spreadsheet † such as Excel.
+Once downloaded, the data may be manipulated, printed or stored within the Myron L® U2Cl application, or the data may be exported to another more powerful spreadsheet such as Excel\.

-† Please Note: Although the Myron L® Company has performed extensive testing, we cannot guarantee compatibility of all applications and formats.
+Please Note: Although the Myron L Company has performed extensive testing, we cannot guarantee compatibility of all applications and formats.
 We suggest testing your application and format for compatibility before relying on it.

-Additional features such as setting time and date and erasing data are available.
-See uDock software installation CD or visit www.myronl.com for the latest instructions.
+Additional features such as assigning a name to the unit, setting time and date and erasing data are available.
+See U2CI software installation CD or visit our website for the latest instructions: http://myronl.com/main/U2CI\Application\DL.htm

-- 8. Upon completion, click on the "disconnect" icon. - Turn off Ultrameter II PC download mode by selecting any measurement function.
+- 4. Upon completion, click on the "disconnect" icon. - Turn off Ultrameter II PC download mode by selecting any measurement function.
 Failure to do so will reduce battery life.